 - Ecos Furniture Polish and Cleaner is a good, natural choice.

-- I’ve also read that Truce Wood Cleaner, with their refill (to reduce packaging), is excellent.
+- I’ve also read that Truce Wood Cleaner, with its refill (to reduce packaging), is excellent.

 Homemade: Mix in a 16 oz spray bottle, 1/4 cup rubbing alcohol with 3 drops of dish soap and 5-7 drops of essential oil (for a fresh scent).
 Fill the bottle to the top with water.